Cornelliana: Sy Katz Parade

-The Sy Katz '31 Parade is a biennial march in New York City, which takes place on dates when the Cornell football team travels to Columbia.
+The Sy Katz '31 Parade is a biennial march in New York City, which takes place on dates when the Cornell football team travels to Columbia in New York City.
 After the game, the Big Red Marching Band and cheerleading squad lead Cornell alumni, family, and friends down a short stretch of Fifth Avenue, ending with a concert in front of the Cornell Club of New York at 6 East 44th Street.
 The tradition was started in 1972 by Seymour "Sy" Katz '31 and was the length of one city block.
 The 2016 parade was headed by Provost Michael Kotlikoff as grand marshal.
-The 2018 parade, led by Cornell president Martha E. Pollack, marched from Rockefeller Center to the Cornell Club, attended by some 1,000 Cornell alumni, family members and friends.
+The 2018 parade, led by Cornell former president Martha E. Pollack, marched from Rockefeller Center to the Cornell Club, attended by some 1,000 Cornell alumni, family members and friends.

 Athletic traditions

-As the most popular sport on campus, many of Cornell's athletic traditions revolve around the men's ice hockey team, and their fans, the Lynah Faithful.
-These include the famous Cornell-Harvard hockey rivalry, often considered one of the most intense in collegiate hockey, which annually features fish being thrown at Harvard hockey players when they take to the ice at Lynah Rink, and Cornell students and alumni turning the Bright Hockey Center in Allston, Massachusetts into "Lynah East" once a year.
+As the most popular sport on campus, many of Cornell athletic traditions revolve around the Cornell men's ice hockey team, and their fans, the Lynah Faithful.
+These include the famed Cornell-Harvard hockey rivalry, often considered one of the most intense in collegiate hockey, which annually features fish being thrown at Harvard hockey players when they take to the ice at Lynah Rink, and Cornell students and alumni turning the Bright Hockey Center in Allston, Massachusetts into "Lynah East" once a year.
 Win, lose, or tie, the hockey team in Carnelian and White salutes the Faithful at the end of every home game before leaving the ice.

 The Cornell Big Red Pep Band leads the Faithful through a rendition of the Alma Mater at every hockey game.
 Thanks to this tradition, Cornellians tend to know the words to their song more so than students at many other schools.
 Additionally, on the night of the last home hockey game of the year, all six verses of the song are sung by students.

 Other traditions abound throughout Cornell Athletics.
-Every year, the football team squares off against the men from the University of Pennsylvania in the battle for the Trustee's Cup.
+Every year, the Cornell football team squares off against the University of Pennsylvania in the battle for the Trustee's Cup.
 At Schoellkopf Field, freshmen have traditionally taken the field by storm for the first home game of the year, while seniors take the field for the final home game of the year.
-Many traditions are passed down through the Cornell Big Red Marching Band (which calls itself "the only real marching band in the Ivy League"), including the annual concert within Cornell's undergraduate library, Uris Library, the morning of the last home game of the year.
+Many traditions are passed down through the Cornell Big Red Marching Band, which calls itself "the only real marching band in the Ivy League", including the annual concert within Cornell's undergraduate library, Uris Library, the morning of the last home game of the year.